Lozaine/PlayerUtilities/README.md

 # PlayerUtilities Minecraft Plugin

 ## Description
 PlayerUtilities is a comprehensive Bukkit/Spigot plugin that provides essential player management features for Minecraft servers.
-The plugin offers convenient commands to enhance player mobility and administrative control.
+The plugin offers convenient commands to enhance player mobility, administrative control, and quality of life improvements.

 ## Features
 - **Fly Command** (`/fly`)